6r1d/rmr/README.md

 ## Motivation

-* I want to use RMR on Linux embedded devices and learn more about [MIDI](https://en.wikipedia.org/wiki/MIDI) and [Alsa](https://www.alsa-project.org/wiki/Main_Page) while changing the code
+This is my personal, derivative project.
+I want to use RMR on Linux embedded devices and learn more about [MIDI](https://en.wikipedia.org/wiki/MIDI) and [Alsa](https://www.alsa-project.org/wiki/Main_Page) while changing the code.
-* I want to know the library internals well when I am using it so it can be as predictable for me as possible
+I also want to know the library internals well when I am using it so it can be as predictable for me as possible.

+It will be great if you will discuss it with me in [issues](https://github.com/6r1d/rmr/issues), recommend code improvements, etc.

 ## Changes